 #5.
 Wrap Items and Add Protection

 #6.
-Stack Your Fragile Items Wherever Possible
+Stack Fragile Items When Possible

 If you still have the original boxes for your televisions, monitors, and other electronics, now is the time to put them to use.
 Using the original boxes can help keep your electronics safe during the move.